antaww/overdle/src/lib/datas/README.md

-## 👀 This folder contains empty json files to welcome scrapers' results.
+## 👀 This folder contains the data files used in the project.